What are Nested Classes and Why Do We Use Them?

-Nested classes, also known as inner classes, are classes defined within another class.
-These classes have a unique relationship with their enclosing class, allowing them to access its members and vice versa.
-Nested classes can be categorized into four types: static nested classes, non-static (inner) nested classes, local classes, and anonymous classes.
+Nested classes, also known as inner classes, are classes defined inside another class.
+They have a special relationship with their enclosing class, allowing them to access its members and vice versa.
+Nested classes are useful for organizing code, improving encapsulation, and reducing the scope of classes to specific contexts.

-1. Static Nested Classes:
+1. Static Nested Classes

 using System;